enthdegree/kobo-emacs/README.md

 It should be followed by spirit and not by letter!
 Criticism and problems are included in [TODO.md](./TODO.md)

+Although this doesn't touch any non-user directories, you could still brick your device if you don't know what you're doing so be careful.

 # Prebuilt image
 Instead of compiling everything you can try things out with a (maybe out-of-date) pre-built image from [here](https://mega.nz/folder/HdZlBQYA#4n_5f8hWzS3yp6b-KKa4hA):

  - Install `efbpad` and ensure it's working
  - From the zip move `onboard/.efbpad_config` and `onboard/.localfs.img` onto `/mnt/onboard`.
    The kobo's shipped `tar` seems to have issues unzipping large files there so they should be transferred to the device directly.
+ - `emacs` should be in the path.

 You should still read [`BUILD.md`](./BUILD.md) for information on how to configure things.